 Sl.
-No. Skill Components incorporated Mode of Implementation 1 Understanding the marketing process and Preparation of modules by consumer behaviour the students and visit to semi scale industry

-2 Preparation and practice of organization planning A teams will be made, each

-team will have to prepare the
+Skill Components incorporated Mode of Implementation No. 1 Understanding the marketing Preparation of modules by the students and process and consumer behaviour visit to semi scale industry 2 Preparation and practice of A teams will be made, each team will have to organization planning prepare the chart/module on organization planning contents 3 Understanding the international Preparation of market research chart market research and small business 4 Marketing Communication A teams will be made, each team will have to Strategy prepare the module on strategies which is useful for small business and large scale industry

-chart/module on organization

-planning contents

-3 Understanding the international market research Preparation of market

-and small business research chart

-4 Marketing Communication Strategy A teams will be made, each

-team will have to prepare the

-module on strategies which is

-useful for small business and

-large scale industry